-This three-member committee exists to resolve academic matters that may arise in either program.
+This three-member committee exists to resolve academic matters that may arise.
 The Dean of the school will nominate members of this committee.
 They will serve three years with the possibility of reappointment.
-One faculty member from each program will serve with the program director (of the relevant program) with an alternate member appointed in the case of conflict of interests.
+One faculty member from the program will serve with the program director with an alternate member appointed in the case of conflict of interests.